Back to all reviews

 Overwhelming pricing options

-Zoom’s pricing gets pretty expensive, fast.
-After the fairly limited Free plan, Zoom’s Pro plan will cost you $13.33 per user per month (billed annually), while the Business plan will cost you $18.33 per user per month (billed annually).
+After the fairly limited Free plan, the next available option is the Pro plan, whichwill cost you$13.33 per user per month (billed annually).
+And if that doesn’t do it for you, you can also opt for the Business plan that costs $18.33 per user per month (billed annually).

 As an extension to the expensive base-level features, Zoom’s payment structure is unreasonably difficult to navigate, creating another pain point.